Global Studies Curriculum

 2.5 Credits, Grade 9

-International Relations and Diplomacy, part of the Global Studies Learning Center program at Freehold Township High School, is a course designed to challenge students to analyze global competition, conflict, trade, and cooperation from an informed and insightful perspective.
+International Relations and Diplomacy is a course designed to challenge students to analyze global competition, conflict, trade, and cooperation from an informed and insightful perspective.
 Students will analyze the origins and resiliency of political order in general, before applying that knowledge to understand the complex nature of relations between states, non-governmental organizations, and other political entities.
 The course covers areas of study ranging from the origins of Western liberal democracies, Marxist regimes, and the ancient city-states of Mesopotamia to the diplomatic intricacies involved in modern international relations such as the Russian-Ukrainian conflict, the War on Terror, and China-US relations.
 International Relations and Diplomacy is an essential course in the larger curriculum of the Global Studies Learning Center.
 Students will be introduced to several concepts, skills, and scenarios that will effectively prepare them for their future endeavors in the advanced social sciences.

 HONORS UNITED STATES IN THE WORLD